 1.)
 Go up the Euromast Tower

 For some stunning views over Rotterdam (and beyond), head to the very top of the Euromast Tower.
-It really is one of the best things to do in Rotterdam if you’re looking for views across the city.
+Make sure to book these tickets before arriving, as it can get busy at certain times of the year.
+After all, it really is one of the best things to do in Rotterdam if you’re looking for views across the city.

-If your feeling peckish, head to the restaurant up there or even stay in one of the Euromast Tower’s fancy suits (they have around 2).
+If you feel peckish, head to the restaurant up there or even stay in one of the Euromast Tower’s fancy suits (they have around 2).

 2.)
 Gorge at Markthal Rotterdam